gjermundgaraba/bjaanes.github.io/_posts/2015-05-31-learning-web-dev-series-part-5-extreme-results.md

 <a href="http://gettingresults.com/wiki/Explained_-_Agile_Results_in_a_Nutshell" target="_blank">http://gettingresults.com/wiki/Explained_-_Agile_Results_in_a_Nutshell</a>

-&nbsp;

 In short, it’s a pretty simple system where you every day write down three outcomes for the day.
 Three wins.
 You can also do this for every week, every month and every year.
 Three results you want to accomplish in the coming time (the week, or month etc).
 The shorter duration for the outcomes (eg. daily), the more specific the outcomes are.

+&nbsp;

 ## Examples:

 **Yearly outcomes:**

-Become a much greater developer
+* Become a much greater developer

-Get in shape with Mind, Body and Spirit (meditate and work out)
+* Get in shape with Mind, Body and Spirit (meditate and work out)

-Create a name for yourself
+* Create a name for yourself

 At the end of the year, I want to have those things under my belt.
 Those are my high level goals.

 &nbsp;

+**Monday Vision:**

-But for weekly outcomes it might be something more like this:
+For weekly outcomes (Monday Vision) it might be something more like this:

-**Monday Vision:

-** Meditate every day
+* Meditate every day

-Write up two new blog posts
+* Write up two new blog posts

-Create a new screen for the Extreme Results app
+* Create a new screen for the Extreme Results app

 &nbsp;